 - Provide evidenced-based individual, group, and family therapy (if applicable) consistent with the role of a Psychologist. - 2.
 Provide individual and group (if applicable) supervision that is consistent with currently accepted competency based models to pre- and post-masters students working at the OCD Center. - 3.
 Provide consultation to behavioral specialists and social service personnel to appropriately apply evidence-based treatment strategies consistent with patient needs and high quality patient care. - 4.
 Apply principles of ERP independently to complex cases - 5.
 Monitor patients' treatment progress with validated measures and offer guidance to treatment team members regarding patients' clinical needs. - 6.
 Apply ancillary CBT-based treatment methods independently as needed (HRT, DBT, BA, etc.) - 7.
 Participate on and communicate effectively with members of a multidisciplinary team to achieve and maintain high quality patient care. - 8.
-Demonstrate high level knowledge of CBT and conceptualization of complex cases using a CBT framework for activities such as post-doctoral interviews, dissertation defense, professional development conferences and job interviews.
-Interns will receive release time to complete additional educational activities as necessary.
-Interns will be evaluated on an ongoing basis throughout the internship year, with formal evaluations taking place quarterly.
-Individual supervision occurs formally for a minimum of 2 hours per week.
-Group supervision takes place at a minimum of two hours weekly and offers an interdisciplinary team format for training.
-Informal supervision will be frequent as interns will be in close proximity to their supervisors daily.
-Interns indicate their training status when meeting with clients and families.
-Supervisors are actively involved with each case and accept ultimate clinical responsibility for case direction and management.
+Demonstrate high level knowledge of CBT and conceptualization of complex cases using a CBT framework - 9.
+Demonstrates cultural humility in actions and interaction